root-project/root/README/ReleaseNotes/v612/index.md

   - When a LEGO plot was drawn with Theta=90, the X and Y axis were misplaced.

 ## Geometry Libraries
+  - Added system of units and physical constants matching the CLHEP port to Geant4, adapted to ROOT by Marko Petric.
+  - Computing radiation length and nuclear interaction length for mixtures as in Geant4 to have numeric matching of average properties.
+  - Added support for reading region definition and production cuts for e+, e-, gamma, p from GDML files
+  - Added support for reading/writing parts of the geometry tree to GDML (Markus Frank)

 ## Database Libraries